ChetanMuneshwar/Brain-Tumor-Detection-Using-Deep-Learning/code and files/README.md

-<b>To Execute Project We need to use the Given Python programs:</b>
+<b>To Execute Project We need to use all the Given Python programs:</b>

 <b>I. home.py</b>